Algebraic hyperbolicity for surfaces in smooth projective toric threefolds with Picard rank 2 and 3: Introduction

 \subsection{Background}

 Hyperbolicity has long been a topic of interest in the study of differential geometry.
-A smooth complex projective variety $X$ is said to be Brody hyperbolic if there is no nonconstant holomorphic map, $f : \mathbb{C} \to X$ \cite{MR3735863}.
-The hyperbolicity of curves can be completely determined by their geometric genus .
+A smooth complex projective variety $X$ is said to be Brody hyperbolic if there is no nonconstant holomorphic map $f : \mathbb{C} \to X$ \cite{MR3735863}.
+The hyperbolicity of curves can be completely determined by their geometric genus.
 A curve is hyperbolic if and only if the geometric genus is at least 2.
 However, the determination of hyperbolicity becomes complicated as we go to higher dimensions.

 Demailly \cite{MR1492539} introduced the notion of algebraic hyperbolicity to improve the study of hyperbolicity.
 According to Demailly, a smooth complex projective variety $X$ is algebraically hyperbolic if there exists an ample divisor $H$ on $X$ and some $\epsilon >0$ such that any curve $C\subset X$ of geometric genus $g(C)$ satisfies

+The notion of algebraic hyperbolicity was extended to singular projective varieties by Javanpeykar and Kamenova in \cite{JK20}.
+Furthermore, there are studies of algebraic hyperbolicity in pseudo-setting, see e.g \cite{JX20}.

-Compared to hyperbolicity, it is easier to determine algebraic hyperbolicity of varieties.
-Moreover, in light of Demailly’s conjecture, which states the equivalence of hyperbolicity and algebraic hyperbolicity, we can focus on algebraic hyperbolicity of higher dimensional varieties.
+Compared to hyperbolicity, it is easier to determine the algebraic hyperbolicity of varieties.
+Moreover, hyperbolicity and algebraic hyperbolicity are equivalent by Demailly’s conjecture that is a consequence of Green-Griffiths-Lang conjecture \cite{Lan86}.

-It was established recently that a very general surface of degree at least five in projective space is algebraically hyperbolic \cite{MR1258918}, \cite{MR3949983}.
+It was established recently that a very general surface of degree at least five in $\mathbb{P}^3$ is algebraically hyperbolic \cite{MR1258918}, \cite{MR3949983}.
+In \cite[Theorem 1.4]{1903.02681} Chiantini and Lopez provide algebraically hyperbolic surfaces in $\mathbb{P}^4$.
 Besides that, Haase and Ilten \cite{1903.02681} initiated the study of algebraically hyperbolic surfaces in toric threefolds.
 They ensure the existence of hyperbolic surfaces of higher degrees \cite[Theorem 1.2]{1903.02681}.
 Further to that, Coskun and Riedl \cite{coskun2019algebraic} expanded their previous work on $\mathbb{P}^3$ to any threefold $X$ admitting an action with an open orbit by some algebraic group $G$.
 Through a deeper analysis of some special cases they complete the open cases posted by Haase and Ilten and provide a classification of algebraically hyperbolic surfaces in $\mathbb{P}^2\times \mathbb{P}^1, \mathbb{P}^1\times \mathbb{P}^1\times \mathbb{P}^1, \mathbb{P}(\mathcal{O}_{\mathbb{P}^1}\oplus \mathcal{O}_{\mathbb{P}^1}(r))\times \mathbb{P}^1 $ and the blow-up of $\mathbb{P}^3$ at a point.